EverOddish/PokeStreamer-Tools/README.md

 ### Requirements

  * Windows operating system (in the case of VBA-RR or Desmume)
- * An emulator with Lua scripting support
+ * An emulator with Lua scripting support (in the case of Gen 3-5)
      * VBA-RR (for Gen 3 games)
      * Desmume (for Gen 4/Gen 5 games)
- * A version of Citra with Python scripting support
+ * A version of Citra with Python scripting support (in the case of Gen 6-7)

 ### VBA-RR Setup